 - The UX Reader by Smashing Magazine: This website is a great place to find articles on all things UX, from beginner tips to advanced concepts

 - Don’t Make Me Think by Steve Krug: This book is a quick read with lots of practical advice on how to improve your website’s usability

 - The UX Booth: This website is a great resource for beginner and intermediate UX designers.
 It features articles on various topics, as well as interviews with experienced designers

 - UXPA International: This is the website for the User Experience Professionals Association.
 They have many resources, including local meetups, webinars, and annual conferences.

 Courses to Learn UX Design

-Google UX Design Professional Certificate on Coursera : If you are a beginner and looking for a comprehensive course to not only learn UX design in depth and get a professional certificate then this Google Professional Certificate on UX Design is the best course to start with.
+Google UX Design Professional Certificate on Coursera: If you are a beginner and looking for a comprehensive course to not only learn UX design in-depth and get a professional certificate then this Google Professional Certificate on UX Design is the best course to start with.

 UX and Web Design Master Course: Strategy, Design, Development: This is one of the best courses to learn UX and web design on Udemy.
-It provides a strong foundation for those who are just starting to learn the fundamental of UX design.
+It provides a strong foundation for those who are just starting to learn the fundamentals of UX design.